-This has basically been the reality until recent years.
-A change in customer behavior and trends have forced brands to rethink their strategy.
-Companies that still adhere to the old way of doing things find themselves struggling to keep up.
+This has been the reality until recent years.
+Changes in consumer behavior and trends have forced brands to rethink their strategy.
+Empowered customers with endless options have reclaimed much of the power in the relationship.
+This means that companies still adhering to the old way of doing things will find themselves struggling to keep up.

 The new kind of customer

-This is where the study of consumer behavior comes in.
-Knowing what the customer feels and thinks is now the new key for any brand’s growth and development.
-It’s now a battle of psychology.
+When companies can no longer dictate the terms they want, the study of consumer behavior becomes crucial.
+Knowing what the customer feels and thinks is now the key to any brand’s growth and development.
+It’s a battle of psychology.
 Brands need to be in touch with customers’ reasoning and have to know how customers can be influenced.

-Traditional marketing still has a place in the scheme of things, yes.
-The thing is, it is no longer enough.
-A deeper approach is needed.
-One that touches customers where they make their instinctive and automatic decisions.
+Traditional marketing still has a place in the scheme of things.
+But it’s no longer enough on its own.
+A deeper approach is needed to reach customers where they make their instinctive and automatic decisions.

 What do customers think of when they look at your brand?
-What do they associate with it?
-These are just some of the questions you need to ask actual customers.
+What do they immediately associate with it?
 Understand that many customers make decisions on the fly.
-They usually do not have time to spend comparing offerings at length.
-Much of the battle is in the subconscious, so the more positive the image of the brand, the better.
+They usually don’t have time to spend comparing offerings at length.
+Much of the battle is in the subconscious, so the more positive the image of your brand, the better.

-This is closely tied to creating a positive perception, and comes from establishing trust with your customers.
-When a brand is seen as reliable in their delivery of experience and quality, customers are drawn to it.
-Look to brands like Zappos, with their renowned customer service, or Netflix which has positioned itself as the leader for original programming (Which even got them some Emmy Awards).
-Failing to remind customers regularly of their expertise and experience in their field can be costly.
+Creating that positive perception starts with establishing trust with your customers.
+When a brand is seen as reliable in its delivery of experience and quality, customers are drawn to it.
+Look to brands like Zappos, with their renowned customer service, or Netflix which has positioned itself as the leader for original programming (which earned them Emmy Awards).
+Failing to remind customers regularly of your expertise and experience in your field can be costly.

 Individual customers are, in the end, different people.
-It is however, impossible to cater to each and every individual’s preference.
+It’s nearly impossible to cater to each and every individual’s preference.
 Instead, try to look at what makes them similar.
 Pick up on common habits and behavioral patterns.
 Look at common responses to certain cues and triggers.
 Look at creating a universal theme that a lot of people will be able to relate to.
 Not to mention that this kind of approach is much more cost-effective.

 So how is consumer behavior applied?
 Let’s look at some of the ways.

-This is where traditional marketing comes in.
-A perfect example is the ads during Super Bowl.
-Since a lot of the audience are males, the kind of advertising campaigns also mostly feature male-targeted advertisements.
-Same during March Madness.
-Both male-targeted ads and ads that reference the college basketball season dominate.
+A perfect example of segmentation is the ad targeting during the Super Bowl.
+Since a lot of the audience are males, the advertising campaigns mostly feature male-targeted advertisements.
+March Madness experiences the same swing.
+Both male-targeted ads and ads that reference the college basketball season dominate the broadcast.

-Basically, it’s about selling an idea instead of selling a product.
-This means putting a cause or a movement a customer can get behind.
-A justification of their support for the brand.
-For example, green/ environment friendly products.
+Sometimes it’s more important to sell an idea than to sell a product.
+Lead your messaging with a cause or a movement a customer can get behind to justify their support for the brand.
+For example, green/environmentally friendly products.
 The idea being sold is one of a better, cleaner planet, so the brand frames its products as the kind that have no negative effects on the environment.

-This means making your customers not just avail of whatever it is you’re offering but also become advocates of your brand.
-This is the effect of all the positive associations and perceptions discussed earlier.
+When customers go beyond just consuming the product and start promoting it, you’re creating powerful advocates for your brand.
+This is the best possible result of all the positive associations and perceptions you’ve created.
 Customers essentially become free brand ambassadors because they believe in the product/service and the company it’s from.
-That also lends to more legitimacy, since the enthusiasm for the brand is genuine.
-For an example, look to Tesla, who dedicates a part of their website for "Customer Stories” from devoted brand ambassadors.
+That genuine brand enthusiasm in turn helps legitimize your brand.
+For example, Tesla dedicates a part of their website to “Customer Stories” from devoted brand ambassadors.

 Don’t be left behind

-Sadly, the customer experience has become so oversaturated these days.
-But the good news is that studying customer behavior will be bound to usher in newfound growth.
-Better products, better services.
+Customer experience has seen its fair share of oversaturation in recent years.
+But the good news is that studying customer behavior will drive new growth, regardless.
 Companies have everything to lose by failing to listen to what customers really want.
 Consumer insight is the new driver for brands to continue to move forward into the future.